Adverse Credit Mortgage Specialists

 What mortgage rates will I pay with a CCJ?

 What deposit do I need for a mortgage with a CCJ?
 For a satisfied CCJ over two years old, some specialist lenders accept 15%.
-For recent or unsatisfied CCJs, 20–30% is typically required.
+For recent or unsatisfied CCJs, 20 to 30% is typically required.

 Do I need a bigger deposit?

 Will a CCJ stop me getting a mortgage?
-High-street banks are unlikely to consider you.
-Specialist lenders assess the full picture — age, value, status — and many will make an offer.
+High street banks are unlikely to consider you.
+Specialist lenders assess the full picture of age, value and status, and many will make an offer.

 Does it matter what the CCJ was for?